Rhinostone/gina/README.md

 __Are you trying to reinstall from the project root ?__

 - Go to your project root (where you can see `env.json` & `project.json`)
 - Remove the file `gina`.
-This bug is related to npm since node 0.12.x and only found on POSIX Operating Systems
+This bug is related to npm since Node 0.12.x and only found on POSIX Operating Systems
 ``` tty
 $ rm ./gina
 ```